Skip to main content

 Check the official instructions to see which form or process applies to your type of update.
 Review the official I-924 instructions for complete guidance specific to your immigration case and circumstances.

-Is biographic information required for all applicants?
+Is biographic information required when filing Form I-924?

 How do I choose the correct eligibility category code on I-924?